ABOUT

 THE PHOTOGRAPHER

-Besides organizing work, Scott has also worked closely with impacted communities, having co-founded a hospitality house in North Carolina to provide support to families of death row prisoners, and has also served as chair of the board of directors for Journey of Hope...
-From Violence to Healing, an organization of murder victim family members.
+In addition to organizing, Scott has worked closely with communities impacted by the death penalty, having co-founded a hospitality house in North Carolina to provide support to families of death row prisoners, and has also served as chair of the board of directors for Journey of Hope...From Violence to Healing, an organization of murder victims’ family members.

 He currently is a professional event and portrait photographer, whose work can be found at scottlangleyphoto.com.
 His photo and academic resume is here (PDF).